lupyuen/lupyuen.github.io/src/led.md

 📝 _6 Jan 2021_

-Today is a good day to take control of PineCone's onboard RGB LED in two ways...
+Today we shall take control of __PineCone's Onboard RGB LED__ in two ways...

 1.  __GPIO__